yurii-shchehliuk/ECommerce-Restaurant/README.md

     <tr>
         <td align="center">2.</td>
         <td>Basket API</td>
-        <td>Manages customer basket in order to keep items on in-memory cache using redis</td>
+        <td>Manages customer basket in order to keep items on in-memory cache using Redis.
+RabbitMQ messages.</td>
         <td>
             <a href="#">dev</a> |
             <a href="#">prod</a>